Moddable-OpenSource/moddable/documentation/network/network.md

 - `name` - the service's name (e.g. "http")
 - `protocol` - the service's protocol (e.g. "tcp" or "udp")
 - `port` - the service's port
-- `txt` - an an optional JavaScript object with name value pairs used to populate the TXT resource record of the service
+- `txt` - an an optional JavaScript object with name value pairs to populate the TXT resource record of the service

-`add` may only be called after the hostname claiming process has completed successfullyy.
+`add` may only be called after the hostname claiming process has completed successfully.

 ### update(service)